 Getting into Real Estate Law in New York City

 Since Attorney Matthew K. Tannenbaum passed the bar exam, 22 years ago, he has obtained experience in a wide range of legal areas.
 During ten of those years, he served as a General Law Practitioner, meaning his workload could be personal injury one day, and bankruptcy the next.
 While working in many legal areas, Attorney Matthew K. Tannenbaum began to favor real estate and related areas of the law, and now makes this his specialty.

 While Matthew Tannenbaum has worked in a variety of legal atmospheres and has been both an associate and a partner in other firms, he began a solo practice focused on Real Estate, Probate, Landlord/Tenant, and Traffic law back in 2010.
 Mr. Tannenbaum puts service and communication at the top of his priorities and strives to keep his rates affordable while frequently going that extra mile for his clients.
-Here’s some of the areas he practices in within Real Estate Law.
+Here are some of the areas he practices within Real Estate Law.

 Residential Real Estate in Suffolk and Nassau County

 Attorney Matthew K. Tannenbaum considers helping his clients get through the red tape of buying or selling a home and embracing the next chapter of their lives to be highly rewarding, even if it can be complicated.
 Working with lenders, insurance providers, and dealing with situations such as short-sale transactions or foreclosures can make the process run less than smooth.
 Fortunately, Mr. Tannenbaum has seen just about everything the housing market has to show.
 Whether you’re buying a house on Long Island or selling your New York City apartment, Mr. Tannenbaum can help see you get the most out of your home buying or selling experience.